menloresearch/jan-server/tests/README.md

 | `K6_PROMETHEUS_RW_PUSH_INTERVAL` | `5s` | How often to push metrics to Prometheus |

 **Note:** When Prometheus is configured, k6 will automatically export metrics using the `experimental-prometheus-rw` output.

+Docker tip: pass these environment variables with `-e` flags as shown above.
+Make sure the endpoint is reachable from the container network.

 ## Disable scenarios